Types of surgery for neuroendocrine cancer

 • back passage (rectum)

-You usually have keyhole or laparoscopic surgery to remove small NETs of the gut.
+You often have keyhole or laparoscopic surgery.
 Your surgeon makes small cuts in your tummy (abdomen).
-They pass a long tube called a laparoscope and other instruments through these cuts.
-The laparoscope has a light and camera on the end, so your surgeon can look into your abdomen and use the instruments to remove the tumour.
+They pass a long tube called a laparoscope Open a glossary item and other instruments through these cuts.
+The laparoscope has a light and camera on the end, so your surgeon can look into your abdomen.
+They use the instruments to remove the cancer.

-For large gut NETs or for a gut NET that is difficult to reach, you have an open surgery.
-This means your surgeon makes one long cut down your abdomen to remove the tumour.
+You are more likely to have open surgery.
+This means your surgeon makes one long cut down your abdomen to remove the cancer.

 Other treatments

-There are other types of treatment for NETs if you can’t have surgery.
+There are other types of treatment if you can’t have surgery.
 These include:

 • somatostatin analogues